 BEST FORAGING BOOKS

-For a compact guide you can carry on foraging expeditions that still covers a good range of plants, consider Elias and Dykeman’s Edible Wild Plants or one of the smaller guides covering your region, like those by Teresa Marrone, both described in the entries below.
+For a compact foraging guide you can carry on foraging expeditions that still covers a good range of plants, consider Elias and Dykeman’s Edible Wild Plants or one of the smaller guides covering your region, like those by Teresa Marrone, both described in the entries below.

 Foragers Harvest, Nature’s Garden and Incredible Wild Edibles by Samuel Thayer

-I’m far from alone in singling out Samuel Thayer’s books as some of the most helpful out there.
+I’m far from alone in singling out Samuel Thayer’s books as some of the most helpful foraging books out there.
 He’s got three books on foraging so far: Foragers Harvest, Nature’s Garden, and Incredible Wild Edibles, each covering 30-40 different plants.
 When you’ve got all three, you’ve got a reference library to over a hundred wild edibles.

-An expert forager, Thayer gives extensive (and often entertaining) descriptions of some of the most common wild foods you can find in North America, including milkweed, cattails, knotweed, and violets.
+An expert forager, Thayer gives extensive (and often very entertaining) descriptions of some of the most common wild foods you can find in North America, including milkweed, cattails, knotweed, and violets.
 In addition to identification, he covers how and when to harvest and how best to use them.
 Color photos help guide foragers through key identifying features and how to differentiate plants from potentially poisonous look-alikes.

 Identifying and Harvesting Edible and Medicinal Plants in Wild (and Not So Wild) Places by Steve Brill and Evelyn Dean

 I’ve been a fan of Brill’s for years and have learned so much about foraging wild plants from him.
-This info-packed guide covers over 500 plants organized by season and foraging area (seaside, woodland, lawns, desert, and so on).
+This info-packed foraging guide covers over 500 plants organized by season and foraging area (seaside, woodland, lawns, desert, and so on).
 It has detailed drawings, though no photos, so foragers will want to consult images online or use this book in conjunction with another foraging book.
 It also includes some of Brill’s inventive recipes like cattails and carrots in peanut sauce and savory burdock patties.

 Edible Wild Plants: A North American Field Guide to Over 200 Natural Foods by Thomas Elias and Peter Dykeman

-This compact guide is more portable than the books above, and includes 200 useful plants with descriptions and photos.
+This compact foraging guide is more portable than the books above, and includes 200 useful plants with descriptions and photos.
 Also organized by seasons, Edible Wild Plants includes hundreds of color photos to help with identification.
 The authors jam a lot of information into each brief entry, including complete identification details, how to harvest and prepare, and the all important poisonous look-alikes.
 For medicinal uses of these plants, though, you’ll need to consult a book like Brill’s or one of the medicinal plant guides listed below.